WordPress/meta-environment/docs/install.md

 1. `cd vagrant.local/www/wordpress-meta-environment`
 1. `git pull origin master`
-1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant halt && vagrant up --provision`
+1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant reload --provision`
-1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant halt && vagrant up --provision`
+1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant reload --provision`
-	1. Don't forget to backup any uncommitted patches that you're working on.
+	1. ⚠️ Don't forget to backup any uncommitted patches that you're working on.